 For a more affordable – and more delicious – dining experience, eat at local trattorias.
 These local spots are smaller and less formal than most restaurants, and some don’t even print a menu, but you’re almost always guaranteed to find fresh, tasty meals at a great price.

-From finding affordable food and free attractions to planning your trip during Rome’s slow season, there are plenty of ways to plan Rome vacation on a budget.
+From finding affordable food and free attractions to planning your trip during Rome’s slow season, there are plenty of ways to plan a Rome vacation on a budget.
 Keep these things in mind as you plan your trip and you’ll be well on your way to keeping costs low.
+And if this is your first time visiting Rome, there are a few things you must do on your first trip to Rome.